 The reading period for the prize is the month of February for the issue that publishes in June, and the month of August for the issue that publishes in December.
 Please note that previously published work will not be accepted.

-All submissions for the award will be considered for publication in the Translation & Multilingual Text section of Lunch Ticket.
+All submissions for the award will be considered for publication in other sections of Lunch Ticket.

 Note on Translation Rights

 Your submission should include the original work along with your translation.

 We also require a statement that grants us permission to publish both the original work and the translation online, and that certifies that you have received permission from the original rights holder (either the publisher or the author, as applicable) to grant us such rights.

 Code of Ethics